architrathi/Atlabs/README.md

 `❓ Absolutely!
 In fact, Atlabs automatically adds captions for you with 95%+ accuracy.
 You have several styles to choose from as well.`

 ### Can you make youtube shorts or TikTok automatically?
 `❓ Yes.
-Takes a few mins to get create a video.
+Takes a few mins to create a video.
 Setup your content calendar once and forget.
 Atlabs does the work for you.`

 ## Author